ThriveOnz360

 • Pricing: Free (1 user, 2 projects) → $10.80/user/month Team (annual)

-Layer 3 → Layer 2: Harvest invoices sync to Xero automatically — billable hours become client invoices appear as accounts receivable in Xero without re-keying.
+Layer 3 → Layer 2: Harvest invoices sync to Xero automatically — billable hours become client invoices appearing as accounts receivable in Xero without re-keying.

 Layer 4: Global Team Management